 Of course the most headline-grabbing angle here is Jay-Z’s wandering dick and the ‘visual’ version of Lemonade really puts it into sharp focus (please excuse the imagery).
 Sadly missing from the audio version are various spoken word passages preceding each track; the most damning of which being the line, “You remind me of my father, a magician, able to exist in two places at once.”
 And it’s this direct comparison with her cheating father that makes it clear this is the most public airing of dirty laundry since Bjork’s Vulnicura.
 It’s a powerful, heartbreaking line, layered with Beyoncé’s vulnerable delivery, and it creates an expectation that Lemonade will be all-out-war on Hova, and although there are plenty of moments of venom (“You can taste the dishonesty, it’s all over your breath, as you pass it off so cavalier”), it is primarily about forgiveness and hope.

 ‘Don’t Hurt Yourself’ is a vicious, tightly-wound ‘fuck you’, filled with layers of rage; some directed at her own husband, some directed at the appalling treatment of black woman in the US.
 There’s also an intensely controlled sample from Led Zeppelin’s ‘When the Levee Breaks’ which twists into something you’d hear on Battles’ Mirrored.
 Plus there’s back-up from fellow Tidal family-member Jack White.
-In fact one of Lemonade‘s many many strengths is in its choice of guests; Kendrick Lamar delivers an exhiliarting verse in ‘Freedom’ and James Blake’s passage in ‘Forward’ – delivered over footage of the mothers of Trayvon Martin, Michael Brown and other relatives of innocent young black men lost to violence – is particularly heart-stopping.
+In fact one of Lemonade‘s many many strengths is in its choice of guests; Kendrick Lamar delivers an exhiliarting verse in ‘Freedom’ and James Blake’s passage in ‘Forward’ – delivered over footage of the mothers of Trayvon Martin, Michael Brown and other relatives of innocent young black men murdered by white men with guns – is particularly heart-stopping.

 In every facet – musically, vocally and lyrically – Beyoncé is at the top of her game.
 ‘Hold Up’ is a gorgeous, low-key jaunt, which takes Yeah Yeah Yeah’s most heart-wrenching line “they don’t love you like I love you” and turns it into self-affirming, cathartic joy.
 It helps too if you watch the video, where a freshly energised Beyoncé walks down the street smashing the crap out of various cars, fire-hydrants and CCTV cameras along the way.